 August 4: Presentations with Theresa DePorter, DVM, MRCVS, DECAWBM, DACVB, “Getting Pets to Vets: Barriers to Veterinary Care for the Cat,” “Getting Pets to Vets: Empathy and Identifying Symptoms of Feline Distress,” Getting Pets to Vets: Tools and Strategies for Feline Training,” “Getting Pets to Vets: Pheromones, Nutraceuticals and Medications for Reducing Feline Distress,” “Fear Free: Be the Change,” “How To Diffuse Kitty Conflicts.”

-*July 21-25: AVMA (American Veterinary Medical Association) Convention, participant
+*July 21-25: AVMA (American Veterinary Medical Association) Convention, Indianapolis, IN.

 * July 6: Australian and New Zealand College of Veterinary Scientists Veterinary Behaviour Chapter Science Week, Gold Coast, Australia.
 Participant via Skype “Benefits of Kitten Kindy,” 1:50 AM CDT